 RELG 130: Introduction to the Bible

-Survey of the Jewish and Christian scriptures using modern historical methods.
-Attention to development of Judaism in ancient Israel and of early Christianity.
+This course surveys the Jewish and Christian scriptures using modern historical methods.
+Attention is given to the development of Judaism in ancient Israel and to the emergence of Christianity.

 RELG 131: Old Testament Survey